Taqiyah (cap): Muslim world

-Countries
+By country

 Afghanistan

-In Afghanistan men wear all sorts of "araqchins" with different designs depending on their ethnicity, village and affiliations.
-They often wrap a turban around it, which is most of the time white, but black and other colors are also widely seen.
-They wear their araqchins with a "Peran Tomban" or "Perahan wa Tonban" which means shirt and trouser in the Persian of Afghanistan, which corresponds to a different version of the Shalwar Kameez, it's more archaic, which is probably the origin of the Shalwar Kameez.
-It's collarless, and traditionally the shirt and the trouser is wider than the Shalwar Kameez.
-Traditionally the shirts spots golden embroidery or specific embroidery.
-But due to war, the traditional Peran Tomban is less and less used, and the Shalwar Kameez with a collar is becoming more and more used, specially by Eastern Afghans, and people coming from poor backgrounds.
+In Afghanistan, men wear all sorts of araqchin, with different designs depending on the wearer's ethnicity, village and affiliations.
+They often wrap a turban around it, which is usually white, but black and other colors are also widely seen.
+They wear their araqchins with a peran tomban or perahan wa tonban, which means 'shirt and trousers' in the Persian of Afghanistan, which corresponds to a different, more archaic version of the shalwar kameez, being collarless, and of a wider cut.
+Traditionally, the shirts sport distinctive embroidery, sometimes golden.
+But due to war, the traditional peran tomban is less and less used, and the shalwar kameez with a collar is becoming more and more used, specially by Eastern Afghans, and people coming from poor backgrounds.

-Indonesia

-The peci/songkok is the national dress.
-The Indonesians also produce a machine knitted skullcap that is popular with Muslims.
-Javanese people wear the sarong with their caps.
-In Sundanese, the skullcap is called a kupluk.

 Maldives

 The prayer cap is called thakiha.
-The cap is known as the thofi and the fishermen cap is referred to as koari.
+The cap is known as the thofi and the fisherman's cap is referred to as koari.